 He continued to modify his theories giving more weight to the physical and social environment as factors involved in the development of an offender.
 By 1889 his estimates were 33% of the population were born criminal and he highlighted the importance of social circumstances which may encourage such biological abnormalities.

-In our modern-day most of the phrenologist theories have been dismissed, however, the question over whether criminals are born or made has never entirely disappeared.
+In our modern-day most of the phrenologist theories have been dismissed, however, the question of whether criminals are born or made has never entirely disappeared.
 The advancement of brain imaging technologies has opened the door for a wealth of research targeting convicted criminals in order to examine their brains more closely.

 Magnetic Resonance Imaging (MRI) is able to obtain images of a living brain through a magnetic field scanner and functional MRI uses the same technology to measure blood flow to different parts of the brain while the person being scanned is carrying out a task such as listening to sounds or viewing images.
 Before such technologies were developed, taking a look inside the brain of an individual was impossible to do while they were alive.
 While examining a brain at autopsy may show any obvious abnormalities in physical appearance and structure, what it cannot do is give an idea of how that brain functioned and operated while the person was alive.

 The use of functional MRI can be particularly revealing when asking an individual to carry out tasks while their brain is being monitored and respond in some way to certain stimuli, generally by pressing a button.
 What this does is allow neuroscientists to gather data about which part of the brain is responding and when, how fast it responds, or when another section of the brain becomes activated and deactivated.

 When considering criminal behavior, such testing can be used to directly compare the brain activity of criminals against the brain activity of non-criminals when they are carrying out the same tasks, enabling any differences to be spotted and analyzed.

 Predicting Criminal Behavior Using Brain Imaging